(<-Previous: United States Code Title 47)

 (15) Transit enhancement. -

 The term ''transit enhancement'' means, with respect to any project or an area to be served by a project, projects that are designed to enhance mass transportation service or use and that are physically or functionally related to transit facilities.
-Eligible projects are -
+Eligible projects are -(A) historic preservation, rehabilitation, and operation of historic mass transportation buildings, structures, and facilities (including historic bus and railroad facilities);

 (B) bus shelters;